What is the compulsory education law?

 - Join a Charter School Homeschooling Program, in which case your child is enrolled in public school.

-- Employ a credentialed tutor; or, if you have the appropriate credential, you may be the tutor yourself.
+- Employ a credentialed tutor; or, if you have the appropriate credential for the age of child you are tutoring, you may be the tutor yourself.

 You may decide which option best satisfies the current needs of your family.
 As your needs change, you may choose to use a different option.

 Do I need a California Teaching Credential in order to teach my children at home?

 When children are enrolled in some type of public program, their work is supervised by credentialed teachers.
 Most of the teaching, of course, is done at home, but parents do not need credentials themselves.
 Parents who are using the private school option do not need a California teaching credential.
 The statute says, very plainly, that the teacher in a private school (meaning any private school, large or small) must be "capable of teaching".
 It is obviously a very vague requirement, but we generally believe that anyone of reasonable intelligence and mental health who can read and write in English, even if they do not have a high school or college degree, may be "capable of teaching."
 Many homeschool teachers attend education conferences, read educational materials, and locate the resources they need in order to meet the "capable of teaching" requirement.
 In fact, teachers in giant parochial high schools don't need to hold credentials, either.
 They also have to be "capable of teaching," and it is left to the private school administrators and the schools' customers to decide if they are.
 However, if you are using the tutoring option, you must have a valid California teaching credential for the subjects and grade levels of children that you will be teaching.

 How do I find out what public and private programs are available?